Launch Recite Me assistive technology myaccountMyAccount login image

 Adaptations, equipment and occupational therapy

-South Lanarkshire Council Health and Social Care staff remain committed to prioritising our resources towards and doing our best to protect the most vulnerable and at-risk in our communities alongside enabling independent living wherever appropriate.
-At present this prioritisation will include only those who have an immediate or imminent need for the direct provision of equipment and adaptations to address substantial and critical risks and needs.
+South Lanarkshire Council Health and Social Care staff remain committed to prioritising our resources and doing our best to protect the most vulnerable and at-risk in our communities alongside enabling independent living wherever appropriate.
+At present, this prioritisation will include only those who have an immediate or imminent need for the direct provision of equipment and adaptations to address substantial and critical risks and needs.

 This means that you may be provided with relevant information and signposting material to other available supports, that may allow you to secure alternative provision by self-managing any other level of risk and need.
-Please read our information pages for further details before continuing to requesting an equipment and adaptation assessment.
+Please read our information pages for further details before continuing to request an equipment and adaptation assessment.

 If you are looking to apply for a mobility or walking aid or a wheelchair assessment, further information is available on our information pages.